boldflight/BibleConverter/test_EPUB/output/matt.md

 [40] Now when the owner of the vineyard comes, what will he do to those tenants?”
 [41] They said to him, “He will utterly destroy those evil men!
 Then he will lease the vineyard to other tenants who will give him his portion at the harvest.”
 [42] Jesus said to them, “Have you never read in the scriptures:
+‘The stone the builders rejected has become the cornerstone.
+This is from the Lord, and it is marvelous in our eyes’?
 [43] For this reason I tell you that the kingdom of God will be taken from you and given to a people who will produce its fruit.
 [44] The one who falls on this stone will be broken to pieces, and the one on whom it falls will be crushed.”
 [45] When the chief priests and the Pharisees heard his parables, they realized that he was speaking about them.